Pradumnasaraf/Shortify/README.md

 }
 ```

 Now to check if the short URL received in the response is working, head over to broswer and enter URL.
-For example, if the short URL is `http://localhost:3000/pradumna` then enter `http://localhost:3000/pradumna` in the browser.
-You will be redirected to the original URL.
+For example, if the short URL is `http://localhost:8080/pradumna` then enter this URL in the browser and you will be redirected to the original URL.

 ## 📜 License